geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Here at thy call he came, a mortal knight,
 " With thee to prove the equal chance of fight.
 " With mortal strength thy mightier arm he dar'd,
-" And as a mortal claims his due reward ;
+" And as a mortal claims his due reward;
 " Claims for himself, these knights, and damsel fair, " Free passage to the realms of light and air.
 " What frenzy rules thee ? why does passion blind